IZh (motorcycle): After World War II

 Shortly after the end of World War II, Dmitry Ustinov, the People's Commissar for Armaments, decided in 1946 to resume motorcycle production at the IzhMash plant.
-The first model planned was a copy of the German light DKW RT 125, but the plant management succeeded in convincing Ustinov of the benefits of producing medium-sized motorcycles, as had been done before the war (the RT-125 was already being produced in Moscow and Kirov as M1A and K-125).
-The German DKW NZ 350 (346 cm³) was chosen as the basis, and an improved version was developed, the IZh-350, which was produced from late 1946 to 1951, including a sports version, the IZh-350S.
+The first model planned was a copy of the German light DKW RT 125, but the plant management succeeded in convincing Ustinov of the benefits of producing medium-sized motorcycles, as had been done before the war (the RT 125 was already being produced in Moscow and Kirov as M1A and K-125).
+The German DKW NZ 350 (346 cc) was chosen as the basis, and an improved version was developed, the IZh-350, which was produced from late 1946 to 1951, including a sports version, the IZh-350S.
 Documentation and equipment were assembled with the help of DKW plants as part of war reparations.
 A new factory was built in a different location than before the war.
 In 1946, 83 units were produced, followed by 2,357 motorcycles in 1947 despite a fire at the factory, and in the next year, 16,042 units.

-In 1951, the IZh-350 was replaced by the improved IZh-49 (346 cm³), which was produced until 1958.
+In 1951, the IZh-350 was replaced by the improved IZh-49 (346 cc), which was produced until 1958.
 The IZh-49 introduced a more modern suspension system and became the first model to surpass half a million units produced.
 In 1954, a Special Design Bureau No. 61 was established at the plant to design further motorcycles that went beyond the German prototype.
 In 1956, a sidecar for the IZh-49 was developed, and production was placed at Vyatskiye Polyany Machine-Building Plant in Vyatskiye Polyany.
 Sidecars were also produced for subsequent IZh models, marked with an additional "K" (for "kolaska" – "sidecar").